 Cornwall is well endowed with heritage sites, many under the stewardship of English Heritage, Historic Houses or National Trust.
 Although we are members of all three organisations, we had not managed to visit any heritage properties in what is England’s most south-westerly county.

-That was until last autumn when pandemic regulations had been eased and we were able to visit five very different sites: St Michael’s Mount, Botallock Mine, Pencarrow House, Lanhydrock House and Tintagel Castle.
+That was until last autumn when pandemic regulations had been eased and we were able to visit five very different sites: St Michael’s Mount, Botallack Mine, Pencarrow House, Lanhydrock House and Tintagel Castle.

 Social distancing restrictions were of course in force at all of these properties.